ZenGo-X/signature-simulation/eip/eip.md

 ![phishing website](https://github.com/ZenGo-X/signature-simulation/blob/main/media/MiceyMask.gif)

-As can be observed, the contents of the EIP-712 message to be signed shown to the user by the wallet is not understanable.
+As can be observed, the content of the EIP-712 message to be signed shown to the user by the wallet is very techincal and not understanable by an avergae user.

 In this proposal we offer a secure and scalable method to solve this issue and bring true human readability to EIP-712 messages by leveraging their binded smart contracts.